clearpath-docs/Ridgeback-Sphinx-Tutorials/doc/AdditionalSimulation.rst

 To customize Ridgeback's payload, for example to add additional sensors, see :ref:`customizepayload`.

-Once the simulation is running you can use rviz and other tools as described in :doc:`simulation` and :doc:`navigation` to control and monitor the robot.
+Once the simulation is running you can use rviz and other tools as described in :doc:`Simulating` and :doc:`Navigating` to control and monitor the robot.
 For example, below we can see the ``gmapping_demo`` from ``ridgeback_navigation`` being used to build a map of the office world: